LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D2-TextFormatting+PseudoClasses.md

 - font-size
   - *xx-small, x-small, small, medium* (default), *large, x-large, xx-large*
   - *larger, smaller*
-  - An absolute size using length units (see Text Properties)
+  - An absolute size using [length units](#numeric-lengths-in-css)
 - font-family
   Can either be specific font families or a generic family names.

   - specific family name examples: *times, courier, arial*, etc.
 - generic family name examples: *serif, sans-serif, monospace*, etc.

 - Font properties can be set individually or all at once

   - Example of setting each property separately: